 Laxalt by 48 votes.)
 Setting another record in that 1913 election, Pittman gained his seat by attracting a total of only 7,942 votes—the smallest number by which a U.S. Senate candidate has ever gained office.
 Key Pittman's election is noteworthy for a third reason.
 He won by a popular vote at a time when the Constitution still required state legislatures to elect senators.
 How was that possible?

 By the second half of the 19th century, the state legislative election system had proven increasingly susceptible to deadlock and corruption.
-In the 1890s, the House of Representatives repeatedly passed constitutional amendments for direct popular election, only to see them die in the Senate.
+In the 1890s the House of Representatives repeatedly passed constitutional amendments for direct popular election, only to see them die in the Senate.
 Early in the new century, more than half the states devised election systems that included a popular referendum for senators and a pledge by state legislative candidates to vote according to the referendum's results.
 Nevada operated under such a system.
 In 1910 that state's voters had narrowly endorsed the Republican Senate incumbent.
 Although Democrats had regained control of the state legislature when it convened in 1911, they followed the will of the voters and awarded the seat to the Republican.
 He died soon thereafter, however, opening the way for Key Pittman to win the special election in 1912—the year the Senate finally agreed to a direct election amendment.